Mallex Smith

-Mallex Lydell Smith (born May 6, 1993) is an American professional baseball outfielder for the Saraperos de Saltillo of the Mexican League.
-He has played in Major League Baseball (MLB) for the Atlanta Braves in 2016, Tampa Bay Rays from 2017 to 2018, and Seattle Mariners from 2019 to 2020.
+Mallex Lydell Smith (born May 6, 1993) is an American professional baseball outfielder for the Charros de Jalisco of the Mexican League.
+He has played in Major League Baseball (MLB) for the Atlanta Braves, Tampa Bay Rays, and Seattle Mariners.

 Smith played college baseball at Santa Fe College.
 He was drafted in the fifth round of the 2013 MLB draft by the San Diego Padres.
-In the 2014 offseason, he was traded to the Atlanta Braves, where he made his MLB debut on April 11, 2016.
-On January 11, 2017, Smith was traded to the Seattle Mariners, who then traded him to the Tampa Bay Rays on the same day.
+In the 2014 offseason, he was traded to Atlanta, where he made his MLB debut on April 11, 2016.
+On January 11, 2017, Smith was traded to the Mariners, who then traded him to the Rays on the same day.
 Smith had a breakout season in 2018, making the Opening Day roster and hitting .296/.367/.406 in a career-high 141 games with a 3.5 bWAR.
-Following the 2018 season, he was traded back to the Seattle Mariners.
+Following the 2018 season, he was traded back to the Seattle Mariners, where he played for two seasons.
+Smith played in the Mexican League in 2023 and 2025.

 Early life

 Smith was born in Tallahassee, Florida on May 6, 1993, as one of four children to Michael and Loretta Smith.
-He attended James S. Rickards High School, where he played American football as a safety, along with baseball.
+He attended James S. Rickards High School, where he played football as a safety, along with baseball.

-Smith was drafted by the Milwaukee Brewers in the 13th round of the 2011 Major League Baseball Draft out of high school.
+Smith was drafted by the Milwaukee Brewers in the 13th round of the 2011 Major League Baseball draft out of high school.
 He did not sign with the Brewers, instead playing college baseball at Santa Fe College.
 In his only collegiate baseball season, Smith hit for a .380 batting average, 17 extra-base hits, 17 runs batted in, and 31 stolen bases.

 Professional career

 San Diego Padres

 Smith was drafted by the San Diego Padres in the fifth round of the 2012 Draft.
 He signed with the Padres for a $375,000 signing bonus and made his professional debut that season with the Arizona League Padres.
-He also played for the Eugene Emeralds that year, hitting .305 with two home runs and 17 stolen bases between the two teams.
+He also played for the Eugene Emeralds in 2012, hitting .305 with two home runs and 17 stolen bases between the two teams.

 Smith opened the 2013 season with the Fort Wayne TinCaps.
 He played in 110 games, hitting .262/.367/.340 with four home runs and 64 stolen bases.
 The stolen bases were one short of the TinCaps record.
 Smith started 2014 back with Fort Wayne.
 During the season, he was promoted to the Lake Elsinore Storm.
 He finished the year hitting .310 with five home runs and led all minor league players in stolen bases with 88.